-The company makes a provision at the end of each year for 30% of the profit of the year, in accordance with Law N° 18,046.
+Company makes a provision at the end of each year for the 30% of the profit of the year, in accordance with Law N° 18,046.

-At the Company's Board meeting No. 57 held on December 31, 2010, the policy used for the determination of distributable net profit was approved.
+On the Company's Board meeting No. 57 held on December 31, 2010, the policy used for the determination of distributable net profit was approved.
 This policy does not contemplate adjustments to the "Profit (Loss) attributable to Holders of Equity Participation instruments of the Controlling Company".

-The distribution of dividends as of December 31, 2023, and 2022 is reported in Note 24.3.
+The distribution of dividends as of March 31, 2024 and December 31, 2023 is reported in Note 24.3.

-As of December 31, 2023 and 2022 Expressed in thousands of Chilean pesos (ThCh\$)

-(Translation of financial statements originally issued in Spanish-See Note 2.1)
+As of March 31, 2024 and December 31, 2023 Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)